ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 NTP version 4 {{!RFC5905}} has seen active use for over a decade, and within this time period the protocol has not only been extended to support new requirements but has also fallen victim to vulnerabilities that have been used for distributed denial of service (DDoS) amplification attacks.
+In order to advance the protocol and address these known issues alongside add capabilities for future usage this document defines the current known and applicable use cases in existing NTPv4 deployments and defines requirements for the future.

 ## Notational Conventions